evisos-ons/github-user-dashboard/README.md

 ```

 Install Python and initialise the virtual environment as shown below.
-Note: The Python version is specified in the .python-version file.
+*Note: The Python version is 3.11.*

 ```
 pyenv install